 I hope you enjoyed the Châteauneuf du Pape wine review and food pairings.
 That story has prompted me to delve a little deeper into my love of all things French.
-I know in Australia it’s warming up now, but I wanted to give you a taste of France that would match perfectly with Châteauneuf du Pape, the dish is Boeuf a la Bourguignonne, better know in Australia as Beef Bourguignon.
+It’s beginning to warm up in Australia now, but I wanted to give you a taste of France that would match perfectly with Châteauneuf du Pape, the dish is Boeuf a la Bourguignonne, better know in as Beef Bourguignon.

-But first I have a little personal story about the origins of this recipe for me.
-So wind the clock back 29 years… wow, yes 29 years.
-Imagine me as a school girl in my French language classes.
-I am sixteen years old and a very studious.
+First I have a little personal story about the origins of this recipe for me.
+Wind the clock back 29 years… Imagine me as a school girl in my French language classes.
+I am sixteen years old and very studious.
 By this stage in high school I had been taking French language classes for four years and I was smitten.
-I did most of the cooking at home so the family were treated/subjected to French dishes every second day.
+I did most of the cooking at home so the family were subjected to French dishes every second day.

-I would start with a Soupe à l’oignon, avec fromage croutons and then serve either Coq au Vin or the king of fresh casseroles being the Beef Bourguignon.
-Naturally I was very proficient making choux pastry and the meal would end with Profiteroles.
+I would start with a Soupe à l’oignon, avec fromage croutons and then serve either Coq au Vin, or the king of fresh casseroles being the Beef Bourguignon.
+I was very proficient making choux pastry and the meal would end with Profiteroles.

-So you might wonder where a girl of sixteen obtains French recipes in the 1980’s.
+You might wonder where a girl of sixteen obtains French recipes in the 1980’s.
 Remembering this is before the age of the internet and google.
 Do you know, my kids actually find it hard to believe there was ever a time before the “World Wide Web”!
-Quelle horreur!

 - 1 kg Chuck Steak cubed

 - bouquet garni

 - 150 ml beef stock

 - 1/2 tsp mixed herbs

 - 250 gm whole button mushrooms